Institutional Research Analyst Programmer

 Under the limited supervision of the Director of Institutional Research, the Institutional Research Analyst Programmer is responsible for the design, creation, and maintenance of institutional data reports to support academic quality and student success initiatives, particularly those aligned with Guided Pathways and Title III.
 May supervise student employees.

-Master’s degree required in Computer Science, Information Systems, or related field required; doctoral degree strongly preferred.
-Three or more years of experience working in institutional research in higher education required.
-Three or more years of experience using Cognos is highly preferred.
+Bachelor’s degree in Computer Sciences, Psychology, Math, Sociology, or related degree required.
+A Master’s degree strongly preferred.
+Two or more years of experience using Cognos is required.
+Three or more years of experience working with and preferably in an office of institutional research in higher education required.
 Experience with institutional effectiveness and student outcome models, research design, statistical techniques, and manipulating large data sets.
 Experience with Banner information and other reporting systems highly preferred.
-Strong analytical, database, time management, and communication skills.
+Strong analytical, database, and communication skills.
 Demonstrated ability to design and produce accurate and effective research reports.
 Ability to work in a team environment.

 Salary Range: Minimum $43,279 Midpoint $57,345